JoshSar-Shalom/Rom-Pixel-Display/README.md

 <p float="left">
   <img src="image/Display_Assembly.png" width="800"/>
 </p>
-Everything to the left of the ROM chip, although visually complex, is a binary counter that allows for the ROM chip to increment each instruction by 1 line, from here on I'm calling it the ROM iterator.
-The multiplexer labeled, "8 Bit 2-to-1 Multi" allows me to troubleshoot/reset the counter anytime I turn off its set input to zero, allowing for the integer 0 to be continuously inputted in the loop, effectively halting the ROM chip from executing its program.
+Everything to the left of the ROM chip, while it looks complex, is just a binary counter.
+This counter acts as a ROM iterator, incrementing the instruction line by one each cycle.
+The component labeled "8 Bit 2-to-1 Multi" is a multiplexer that lets me troubleshoot or reset the counter.
+When I set its control input to zero, it continuously feeds the value 0 into the loop.
+This effectively halts the ROM chip from running its program.

 # ROM
-The developer of the simulator provided a built-in 256 Bit ROM chip in his latest update as of May 2025.
-This chip is what inspired me to make this project and allows binary input that can output to any chip as needed.
+The developer of the simulator added a built-in 256 × 16-bit ROM chip in his April 2025 update.
+This chip inspired the project and accepts binary input, which can be sent to any connected chip.
 <br>
-In Sebastian Lague's most recent video he assembles this same 256 bit ROM module but strictly with logic gates.
-However, this project focuses on the ability to copy and paste binary code from the computer's clipboard.
+In his latest video, Sebastian Lague builds a similar 256 × 16-bit ROM entirely out of logic gates.
+However, this project focuses on using the computer’s clipboard to copy and paste binary code directly.
 <br>
 <p float="left">
   <img src="image/ROM.png" width="600"/>
   <img src="image/Display.png" width="400"/>
 </p>
 After manual testing, I found that the pixel display addresses run left to right, bottom to top.
-With this information I came up with a layout for
+With this information I decided to code the compiler to

 # Modularity and Troubleshooting
 This is an example of how the 8 bit register chip is built from pre existing chips.
 This cycle of modularity repeats until it reaches the lowest level of logic gate in the software(NAND).